Sandwiches & Wraps

 Instructions

 1. 1Warm the milk and butter in a small saucepan over medium-low heat for 3 to 5 minutes until the butter melts completely.
-Set the pan aside and let the liquid cool until it is just warm to the touch.
+Set the pan aside and let the liquid cool until it's just warm to the touch.

-3. 3Pour the warm milk and butter liquid slowly into the dry ingredients while whisking constantly to prevent lumps.
-Stir in the beaten egg and vanilla mixture until the batter is completely smooth.
+3. 3Gradually pour the warm milk mixture into the dry ingredients, whisking constantly to prevent lumps.
+Stir in the beaten egg mixture until the batter is completely smooth.

-5. 5Preheat your oven to 200 degrees and arrange a rack in the middle position.
+5. 5When you're ready to cook, preheat your oven to 200 degrees and arrange a rack in the middle position.
 Place a wire cooling rack inside a rimmed baking sheet and set it in the oven to keep the finished waffles warm.